wp-plugins/oh-my-prints/readme.txt

 http://www.funsite.eu/2015/02/los-hoes-het-lammerinkswonner/

 I use this widget together with WooSidebars (https://wordpress.org/plugins/woosidebars/) so I can easy controle where the widget ends up..
-The widget isn't tested for 4.1 but works without problems for me.
+The WooSidebars widget isn't tested for 4.1 but works without problems for me.
 In my case it's only loaded for photo's in the "for sale" category.

 == Installation ==